 Trail biking in South Africa

-With its fine year-round climate and varied landscapes, South Africa is custom-made for active travellers.
+With its fine year-round climate and varied landscapes, South Africa is custom-made for a holiday for active travelers.
 Indeed, there are a few parts of the country where a good selection of fun activities can be integrated into a regular holiday.

 Surfing in Ballito Bay

-A lovely area for active travellers is the Garden Route, where low-key physical activities range from canoeing along the Touws River and several excellent mountain biking routes to any number of coastal and montane day walks ranging from 5 km to 20 km in duration - none finer perhaps than the cliff top trail through Robberg Nature Reserve.
-The Garden Route is also a great area for swimming, surfing, sea-kayaking and other marine activities.
+A lovely area for active travelers is the Garden Route, where low-key physical activities range from canoeing along the Touws River and several excellent mountain biking routes to any number of coastal and montane day walks ranging from 5km (3mi) to 20km (12mi) in duration.

-Cape Town and environs offers a similar array of activities to the Garden Route.
-These range from cliff walks in the whale-watching capital of Hermanus or on the stunning Cape of Good Hope, to a steep but scenic day hike from the City Bowl to the summit of Table Mountain.
+Cape Town and its environs offer a similar array of activities to the Garden Route.
+These range from cliff walks in the whale-watching capital of Hermanus or on the stunning Cape of Good Hope to a steep but scenic day hike from the City Bowl to the summit of Table Mountain.

 Hiking up Table Mountain

-Generally speaking, game viewing is a rather inactive pursuit, since most reserves understandably forbid unguided walking.
+Generally speaking, game viewing is a relatively inactive pursuit since most reserves understandably forbid unguided walking.

 Horseback riding on Noordhoek beach, Cape Town

-If you plan on walking a lot, bring suitable footwear and a few pairs of thick socks.
-A walking stick can be useful in more hilly areas or trails with loose rocks underfoot.
-Binoculars will greatly enhance bird and other wildlife sightings on the trail.
+Bring suitable footwear and a few pairs of thick socks if you plan on walking a lot.
+A walking stick can be useful in hilly areas or on trails with loose rocks underfoot.
+Binoculars will greatly enhance bird and other wildlife sightings on the trail on your walking safari.